seung-cha/opengl-study-note/README.md

 This study note is not very extensive since I'm not a big fan of making neat notes - I prefer to understand and memorise them.

 It is intended to read the [tutorial](https://learnopengl.com) over and over until I internalise it.
-For UNSW students who happen to find this repo - this is **NOT** a study note for [`COMP3421`](https://www.handbook.unsw.edu.au/undergraduate/courses/2024/COMP3421?year=2024) - I didn't take that course and I don't intend to take it.
+For UNSW students who happen to find this repo - this is **NOT** a study note for [`COMP3421`](https://www.handbook.unsw.edu.au/undergraduate/courses/2024/COMP3421?year=2024) - ~~I didn't take that course and I don't intend to take it.~~ (I TOOK THE COURSE!!!!!!!!!!!!!)
 I wish it taught OpenGL again, though.